 Please note that the Atlas is best viewed using Chrome, Firefox or Safari to ensure optimal functionality of the tool.

 The Children’s Rights and Business Atlas was jointly developed by UNICEF and the Global Child Forum, with the goal of creating a business-friendly resource providing businesses with the data, analysis and tools they need to make informed decisions in the best interest of children.

+UNICEF is an integral part of the United Nations, and works with governments, civil society organizations and other partners worldwide to advance children’s rights to survival, protection, development and participation, guided by the Convention on the Rights of the Child.
 UNICEF is a UN humanitarian and development program working in 190 countries for the rights of every child.
 UNICEF has spent 70 years working to improve the lives of children and their families.
 UNICEF’s children’s rights and business work promotes the corporate responsibility to respect and support children’s rights in the workplace, marketplace and community, alongside working with governments to protect and fulfil children’s rights.

 Founded in 2009 by the Swedish Royal Family, Global Child Forum is a leading forum for children’s rights and business dedicated to innovative thinking, knowledge-sharing and networking.
 We believe in the power and responsibility of business, working in partnership with all parts of society, to create a prosperous, sustainable and just society for the world’s children.
 In addition to our forums, Global Child Forum delivers research perspectives, best practices and risk assessment tools designed to unlock opportunities for business to integrate children’s rights into their operations and communities